drexlerd/flatmemory/README.md

 # Flatmemory

-Flatmemory is a C++20 header-only library for serializing nested data types into a sequence of bytes and zero cost deserialization.
-Flatmemory always reuses memory effectively allowing to reduce heap allocations to almost zero.
+Flatmemory is a C++20 header-only library for serializing nested data types into a sequence of bytes with zero-cost deserialization.
+Flatmemory can be used to decrease memory allocations to almost zero and to obtain better cache locality.

 Flatbuffers currently provides the following non-trivial composite types: